PhOmena/Ecoleta/README.md

 <br>
 </h1>
 <br>

-<h2>Description</h2>
+## :bookmark_tabs: Resume of application

-<p>Ecoleta is a marketplace of waste collection that can help people to find collection points efficiently.
+<p>Ecoleta is a marketplace of waste collection that can help people to find collection points efficiently, developed in partnership with
+<a href="https://www.youtube.com/channel/UCSfwM5u0Kce6Cce8_S72olg">@Rocketseat</a>.
 In this application, you can register some "collect point", where you can tell us where is it, the country, state and even the city!
 You can put a picture of your entity, and tell what do you collect: lamps, batteries, paper or cardboard, electronic waste, organic waste or kitchen oil.
 This application had been developed in HTML, CSS and JavaScript and the dabatabase was Sqlite3</p>
 <br>